SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Bread pan & Kneading blade

-Remove any leftover dough especially around the kneading mounting shaft and a hole of kneading blade.
+Remove any leftover dough, especially around the kneading mounting shaft and the hole of the kneading blade.

-Wash with a soft sponge or pastry brush, then dry it thoroughly.
+Wash with a soft sponge or pastry brush, then dry thoroughly.

-• Any residual dough on the kneading mounting shaft or the hole of kneading blade may cause the blade to be easily detached or left in the bread.
+- Any residual dough on the kneading mounting shaft or the hole of the kneading blade may cause the blade to be easily detached or left in the bread.

-• If difficult to remove the kneading blade, pour warm water into the bread pan and wait 5 minutes - 10 minutes.
+- If it is difficult to remove the kneading blade, pour warm water into the bread pan and wait 5 to 10 minutes.

-• Do not use sharp tool or hard brush to avoid damaging on its surface.
+- Do not use sharp tools or hard brushes to avoid damaging its surface.

 Interior

-Use a damp cloth to wipe inside of machine except heating element and temperature sensor area.
+Use a damp cloth to wipe the inside of the machine, except for the heating element and temperature sensor area.

-The colour of the interior may change with use.
+The color of the interior may change with use.

 Temperature sensor